Toldos Avrohom Yitzchok: Dress and customs

 In Jerusalem, married men wear white and grey "Zebra" coats during the week and golden bekishes (coats) on Shabbos.
-Toldos Aharon and Toldos Avrohom Yitzchok are the only groups where boys aged 13 and older (bar mitzvah) wear the golden coat and a shtreimel, as married men do, although the single boys wear black socks and the married men wear white socks.
+Toldos Aharon and Toldos Avrohom Yitzchok are among the few groups where boys aged 13 and older (bar mitzvah) wear the golden coat and a shtreimel, as married men do, although the single boys wear black socks and the married men wear white socks.
 In most other Hasidic groups, only married men wear a shtreimel.
 All boys and men wear a traditional Jerusalemite white yarmulke.
 Unmarried boys wear a regular black coat with attached belt on weekdays, unlike the married men, who wear the "Zebra" style coat.

 Married women cover their hair with scarves, without wearing wigs, and the standards of tznius expected from them are the strictest among all Hasidic/Orthodox Jewish groups.
 As is customary in the traditional Jerusalemite community, unmarried girls have their hair in two braided pigtails, unlike most other Haredi communities, where the girls wear their hair in a simple ponytail.

 The Shomrei Emunim are characterized by fervent and visibly emotional prayer, and by a rigid lifestyle controlled largely by "takanos" - decrees written by the Rebbe.
 One such decree, for example, forbade wearing wool.
 (Jewish law forbids wearing anything that contains both wool and linen.
 Rabbi Aharon worried that it would be safest not to wear wool at all, in order to avoid the possibility of violating the law altogether.)
 A strong emphasis is placed on the importance of full-time Torah study, and daily immersion in ritual baths.